Food Reference Website Logo

 Delights and nourishes the soul.
 Nutty, whole-grain quinoa is taken to new heights when paired with the exhilarating, cool taste of mint.
 On the verge of widespread recognition, this hearty, satisfying and nutritious grain has found the perfect partner with fragrant mint.

-Universally prized for its vibrant and refreshing properties, mint enlivens every food it touches.
-Here, this bright green herb elevates the earthy taste of a rising super grain.
 Quinoa is gluten-free, high in fiber and richer in protein than most other grains.
 Technically a seed, it is available in varieties like pearl, brown and yellow, as well as ground into a specialty flour.

-Experience this pairing in Rack of Lamb with Quinoa-Hazelnut Crust and Mint Pesto or in mini quinoa flour pancakes topped with mint-marinated smoked salmon and crθme fraiche.
+Experience this pairing in Rack of Lamb with Quinoa-Hazelnut Crust and Mint Pesto or in mini quinoa flour pancakes topped with mint-marinated smoked salmon and crème fraiche.
 These flavors stand out in a warm quinoa salad with mint and roasted tomato, or alongside a Moroccan-inspired stew.
 For dessert, try a mint granita with crispy fried quinoa sprinkles and lemon-scented Greek yogurt.

 “I think about how the clean, nutty flavor of quinoa would work with refreshing mint.
 Perhaps a chilled salad with pickled vegetables and a mint vinaigrette or a ceviche with cucumber, puffed quinoa and mint oil.”